 Our goal is to take our brand, EveniPacific, global and become the biggest retailer of Pacific Island Apparel based in the Pacific.

 There are 2 key factors of the business that makes us different and keeps us ahead of our competition.

-1) Adaptability of Designs - In the fast changing pace of fashion, we check to ensure that our designs and colour range are up to date with current modern
+1) Adaptability of Designs - In the fast changing pace of fashion, we check to ensure that our designs and colour range are up to date with current modern trends.

 2) Quality and Value - Our supply chain has been organized around delivering high quality products which are competitively priced.
 The product conceptualization, designs, sampling, marketing and management functions are controlled by our team in Samoa with outsourcing of printing of fabrics in Asia and manufacturing in Fiji or Asia.
 One of the ways we ensure price competitiveness is use existing regional trade agreements that benefit our supply chain - we currently use the PICTA Pacific Island Countries Free Trade Agreement to move our goods across the Pacific.